cuiyongbo/programming-scaffold/machine-learning-note/knowledge_base/ml_quick_quiz_02.md

 Both techniques are powerful tools in TensorFlow, facilitating the implementation of complex tensor operations and manipulations required in high-dimensional data processing typical in machine learning and neural networks.

-Q: in machine learning, what does the term "autoregressive" mean?
+# in machine learning, what does the term "autoregressive" mean?

 In machine learning, the term "autoregressive" refers to a type of model that predicts future values based on past or current values in a sequence.
 The concept is widely used in time series forecasting, where the goal is to model the next value (or values) in a sequence as a function of the historical values.